 Here, we would like to introduce a simple measure for extreme sea states.
 It is common to define as a freak wave a wave whose height is at least twice the significant wave height.
 This is a very discrete and singular approach, which is in practice not easy to verify.
 Nevertheless, we would like to be able to quantify extreme sea states and to be able to validate them against observations in a meaningful manner.
 This led us to consider the concept of maximum wave height, a concept which is well-known in engineering practice.
 For example, Stansell (2005)) uses the ratio of maximum wave height and significant wave height as a useful indicater for the occurrence of freak waves.
 Typically, this ratio is of the order 1.5-2 but he reported cases with a ratio as large as 3.
 It should be realized, as also pointed out extensively by Mori and Janssen (2006), that the maximum waveheight H{max} not only depends on the shape of the probability distribution function of the sea surface, but also on the number of waves at hand.
 Consider now a time series of significant wave height of length T involving a number of N waves.
 A good estimate of the maximum wave height is the expectation value for maximum wave height denoted by $\langle H{max} \rangle$.
-As an extension of Goda's work for Gaussian sea states, we will determine $\langle H{max} \rangle$ for a pdf with finite kurtosis and we will compare the result with observations of maximum wave height from buoys.
+As an extension of Goda's work for Gaussian sea states, we will determine $\langle H{max} \rangle$ for a pdf with finite 1 Also the parameter α needs adjustment for the shallow water case.
+However, this depth-dependence has not been introduced yet operationally as it was only recently obtained by Janssen (2008).
+So in Cy33r1 α has the value 6.

+kurtosis and we will compare the result with observations of maximum wave height from buoys.
 The agreement is good, and therefore we have introduced this measure for maximum wave height into the operational ECMWF wave forecasting system.
 In order to obtain an expression for the expectation value of maximum wave height the work of Mori and Janssen (2006) is followed closely.
 One may then proceed as follows - Start from the pdf of surface elevation η , which is the well-known Gram-Charlier expansion, i.e. pdf depends on skewness and kurtosis, which are assumed to be small. - Obtain the pdf of 'wave height' defined as twice the envelope.
 Here the envelope ρ follows implicitly by writing the surface elevation signal as $$\eta = \rho \cos \phi$$ with φ the local phase of the wave train.
-Local wave height is then defined as $H = 2\rho$ and the wave height distribution in terms of wave height normalized with the significant wave height becomes: $$p(H) = 4H \exp(-2H^2) \left[1 + C_4 A_H(H) \right] \tag{8.8}$$ where $$A_H(H) = 2H^4 - 4H^2 + 1$$ Note that because of symmetries the pdf of H does not contain skewness.
+Local wave height is then defined as $H=2\rho$ and the wave height distribution in terms of wave height normalized with the significant wave height becomes: $$p(H) = 4H \exp(-2H^2) \left[1 + C_4 A_H(H) \right]$$ (8.8) where $$A_H(H) = 2H^4 - 4H^2 + 1$$ Note that because of symmetries the pdf of H does not contain skewness.